FangQijun/weather-microservice-demo/README.md

          - Connection to Timescale DB will be tested.
          - 'gridpoints' data will be loaded into PostgreSQL DB.
          - ...
    2. (Optional) Open a second terminal tab in either `Terminal.app` or your coding GUI.
 Run `docker ps` to verify two services are running indeed - one says "weather-microservice-demo-app" and the other says "timescale/timescaledb-ha:pg16".
+If you had Docker Desktop installed, it'll show two active containers.
 <!--- TODO: Add more things app/main.py does here --->
    3. (Optional) Run `docker exec -it weather-microservice bash` to enter the project root directory of the `weather-microservice` service, in case you need to play around or troubleshoot.
    4. (Optional) Run `docker exec -it timescale-db psql -U postgres -d weather_db` to log in the PostgreSQL DB `weather_db`, in case you need to run some SQL queries in it.
+   5. (Optional) Run `docker logs weather-microservice` or `docker logs timescale-db` to look at the logs of the two services in case of troubleshooting.
-   5. In the second terminal tab, run `docker-compose down` to stop all containers started by `docker-compose` and remove the stopped containers, networks, and default volumes to leave your system clean.
+   6. In the second terminal tab, run `docker-compose down` to stop all containers started by `docker-compose` and remove the stopped containers, networks, and default volumes to leave your system clean.
 Go back to the first terminal tab - you should see all Docker containers killed.
+If you had Docker Desktop installed, it'll say something like "The compose app is no longer running"

 ### Local Testing: Local TimescaleDB Setup
 On macOS, run the following installation steps **locally but globally**, namely on the `Terminal.app` of your Mac device, outside a Docker container, and outside a Poetry virtual env.
 It will be a dreary experience, and note that **YMMV regarding the file paths** mentioned depending on the installation path of your `Homebrew`.